-Academic and Admissions Calendars 3 A Message from the Dean 4 Departmental Scholar Program 15 Henry Samueli School of Engineering Engineering and Applied Science Cooperative Education and Applied Science 5 Program Officers of Administration Official Publications 16 The Campus Grade Disputes The School Nondiscrimination Endowed Chairs 6 Harassment 16 The Engineering Profession Undergraduate Programs 18 General Information Admission Facilities and Services Requirements for B.S.
-Degrees 21 Library Facilities Honors Services9 Graduate Programs Continuing Education Admission Career Services Departments and Programs of the School Ashe Student Health and Wellness Center Bioengineering Services for Students with Disabilities Biomedical Engineering Fees and Financial Support Chemical Engineering Fees and Expenses Civil and Environmental Engineering Living Accommodations Computer Science Financial Aid Electrical Engineering Special Programs, Activities, and Awards Materials Science and Engineering Center for Excellence in Engineering and Diversity 13 Mechanical and Aerospace Engineering Student Organizations Schoolwide Programs, Courses, and Faculty Women in Engineering Research Centers, Laboratories, and Institutes 1 Student and Honorary Societies Curricula Charts Student Representation Correspondence Directory1 Prizes and Awards Index1 Campus Map
+Academic and Admissions Calendars3A Message from the Dean4

+Henry Samueli School of Engineering

+and Applied Science

+Officers of Administration

+The Campus

+The School

+Endowed Chairs 6

+The Engineering Profession

+General Information

+Facilities and Services

+Library Facilities 9

+Services

+Continuing Education 9

+Career Services 10

+Ashe Student Health and Wellness Center

+Services for Students with Disabilities 10

+Fees and Financial Support 10

+Fees and Expenses 10

+Living Accommodations 11

+Financial Aid 11

+Special Programs, Activities, and Awards

+Center for Excellence in Engineering and Diversity 13

+Student Organizations

+Women in Engineering 15

+Student and Honorary Societies 15

+Student Representation

+Prizes and Awards 15

-UCLA® (USPS 646-680) / Volume 43, Number 4 / September 30, 2003
+UCLA® (USPS 646-680) / Volume 44, Number 4 / September 20, 2004

-A series of administrative publications of the University of California, Los Angeles® published four times a year (one issue in March and August; two issues in September) by UCLA Academic Publications, 405 Hilgard Avenue, Los Angeles, CA 90024-1429.
-Periodicals postage paid at Los Angeles, CA © 2003 by The Regents of the University of California.
-POSTMASTER: Send address changes to UCLA, Mail Services, Box 951361, Los Angeles, CA 90095-1361.
+A series of administrative publications of the University of California, Los Angeles® A series of administrative publications of the University of California, Los Angleies', published four times a year (one issue in March and August; two issues in September) by UCLA Academic Publications, 405 Hilgard Avenue, Los Angeles, CA 90024-1429.
+Periodicals postage paid at Los Angeles, CA. © 2004 by The Regents of the University of California.
+POSTMASTER: Send address changes to UCLA, Mall Services, Box 951361, Los Angeles, CA 90095-1361.